Online restaurant menus are often an afterthought. But they’re more important than you think.

 Strategic menu design has been proven to grow profits by 15%.

-Why It’s Important to Have an Online Menu
+Why It’s Important to Have a Menu on Your Website

-Below, we’ll outline the value of restaurant online menus and why it’s important to have one – especially in light of the COVID-19 pandemic.
+Below, we’ll outline the value of restaurant online menus and why it’s important to have one.

 1. Help Diners Find and Choose Your Restaurant